sanchouz12/Python-learning-projects/README.md

 There are some small Python projects, that I created to practice some technologies or to save some useful features.

 ## Projects

 ### Simple console calculator

 You can calculate integers and fractions.

 ### Console movie app

 You can add, find and see list of your movies.

 ### App with files

 This app is for practicing using files.

 ### Wery simple logger

 It might be useful.

 ### Decorators templates

 Just to remember.

 ### Simple Flask API

 It has no architecture principles.

+### Mathplotlib

+It consists of 2 visualization examples: graph of squares and graph of random walk.

 ## Getting Started